Offering a detailed analysis of the sequel that never was

 In no time at all temporary consultant Matrix is installing his own initiatives, the kind that will be duplicated at McCarren’s plants worldwide, while this relative stranger is tasked with bringing the rest of his long-serving staff “up to snuff”.
 I mean, what will that do for worker morale?
 Incredibly, they all take to Matrix after he decimates a target range to “a snatch of Morricone’s theme from The Good, The Bad and The Ugly” — all except Gunther, the fool who challenged him in front of a conspicuous by his presence Paco Lopez.
 If you haven’t smelt the foul stench of treachery by now, you’re as dumb as the big man himself.

-Since Matrix went to the airport as a stand-in for Trent, a security underling with a hot date, a nightclub is the ex-soldier’s first port of call after his release as he looks to get to the bottom of it of an increasingly murky ethical soup.
-A non-nonsense Melinda is unhappy with the detour, which leads to John’s first attempt at flirtation.
+Since Matrix went to the airport as a stand-in for Trent, a security underling with a hot date, a nightclub is the ex-soldier’s first port of call after his release as he looks to get to the bottom of an increasingly murky ethical soup.
+A no-nonsense Melinda is unhappy with the detour, which leads to John’s first attempt at flirtation.

 EXT – CLUB LITHO DISCO – NIGHT